criccomini/incubator-samza/samza-test/src/main/python/README.md

 # Run a simple integration test.
 # Open a test report in the browser.

-If the report does not automatically pop-up, it can be located at <INCUBATOR-SAMZA-MASTER>/samza-test/src/main/python/reports/*
+If the report does not automatically pop-up, it can be located at <INCUBATOR-SAMZA-MASTER>/samza-test/src/main/python/reports/*.

+Logs are located in <dir>/logs.